phayes/sidefuzz/README.md

 ## Other Languages

-SideFuzz works with Go, C, C++ and other langauges that compile to wasm.
+SideFuzz works with Go, C, C++ and other languages that compile to wasm.

 The wasm module should provide three exports: